Taylor Swift Grammy Wins: How Many Does She Have?

 To say say Taylor Swift is a Grammy winner is an understatement.

-More accurately, she is a historic Grammy winner, and in 2024, she may break on of the biggest records in award show history.
+More accurately, she is a historic Grammy winner, and in 2024, she broke of the biggest records in award show history.

+While Travis Kelce wasn’t on her arm for the big show, Taylor was the talk of the night at this year’s show, not only winning several more gramophones, but celebrating the news with a HUGE announcement.

 Taylor Has Been Grammy-Nominated 52 Times